britram/taps-transports/draft-ietf-taps-transports.md

 ## Stream Control Transmission Protocol (SCTP)

 SCTP is a message-oriented standards track transport protocol.
 The base protocol is specified in {{RFC4960}}.
-It supports multi-homing to handle path failures.
-It also supports path failover to provide resiliance to path failures.
-An SCTP association has multiple unidirectional streams in each direction and provides in-sequence delivery of user messages within each stream.
+It supports multi-homing and path failover to provide resiliance to path failures.
+An SCTP association has multiple streams in each direction, providing in-sequence delivery of user messages within each stream.
 This allows it to minimize head of line blocking.
 SCTP supports multiple stream scheduling schemes controlling stream multiplexing, including priority and fair weighting schemes.

-SCTP is extensible
-and the currently defined extensions include mechanisms for dynamic re- configurations of streams {{RFC6525}} and IP-addresses {{RFC5061}}.
+SCTP is extensible.
+Currently defined extensions include mechanisms for dynamic re-configuration of streams {{RFC6525}} and IP addresses
+{{RFC5061}}.
 Furthermore, the extension specified in {{RFC3758}} introduces the concept of partial reliability for user messages.

 SCTP was originally developed for transporting telephony signalling messages and is deployed in telephony signalling networks, especially in mobile telephony networks.
-It can also be used for other services, for example in the WebRTC framework for data channels and is therefore deployed in all WEB-browsers supporting WebRTC.
+It can also be used for other services, for example in the WebRTC framework for data channels.
+It is therefore deployed in all Web browsers supporting WebRTC.

 ### Protocol Description

-SCTP is a connection-oriented protocol using a four way handshake to establish an SCTP association and a three way message exchange to gracefully shut it down.
-It uses the same port number concept as DCCP, TCP, UDP, and UDP-Lite, and only supports unicast.
+SCTP is a connection-oriented protocol using a four way handshake to establish an SCTP association, and a three way message exchange to gracefully shut it down.
+It uses the same port number concept as DCCP, TCP, UDP, and UDP-Lite.
+SCTP only supports unicast.

 SCTP uses the 32-bit CRC32c for protecting SCTP packets against bit errors and miselivery of packets to the wrong endpoint.
 This is stronger than the 16-bit checksums used by TCP or UDP.
 However, partial checksum coverage as provided by DCCP or UDP-Lite is not supported.

 SCTP has been designed with extensibility in mind.
 Each SCTP packet starts with a single common header containing the port numbers, a verification tag and the CRC32c checksum.
 This common header is followed by a sequence of chunks.
-Each chunk consists of a type field, flags, a length field and a value.
-{{RFC4960}} defines how a receiver processes chunks with an unknown chunk type.
+Each chunk consists of a type field, flags, a length field and a value. {{RFC4960}} defines how a receiver processes chunks with an unknown chunk type.
 The support of extensions can be negotiated during the SCTP handshake.

 SCTP provides a message-oriented service.
 Multiple small user messages can be bundled into a single SCTP packet to improve efficiency.
-For example, this bundling may be done by delaying user messages at the sender  similar to Nagle's algorithm used by TCP.
+For example, this bundling may be done by delaying user messages at the sender, similar to Nagle's algorithm used by TCP.
 User messages which would result in IP packets larger than the MTU will be fragmented at the sender and reassembled at the receiver.
 There is no protocol limit on the user message size.
 ICMP-based path